Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Introduction

 \section{Introduction}

-The Weil conjecture was proven by Deligne in 80's and culminated in the theory of weights for $\ell$-adic cohomology in his celebrated paper \cite{De}.
-In the paper, he conjectured existence of ``compatible system''.
-The following is an excerpt of a part of the conjecture:
+The Weil conjectures were finally proven by P. Deligne in the 70's and culminated in the theory of weights for $\ell$-adic cohomology in his celebrated paper \cite{De}.
+In that paper, Deligne made a following conjecture on the existence of ``compatible systems'':

 \begin{conj*}[{\cite[1.2.10]{De}}] Soient $X$ normal connexe de type fini sur $\mb{F}_p$, et $\ms{F}$ un faisceau lisse irr\'{e}ducible dont le d\'{e}terminant est d\'{e}fini par un caract\`{e}re d'ordre fini du groupe fondamental.